-“Dr. Laura....I just don't get it.
+“Dr. Laura....
 How can kids learn to behave if they're never punished?
 I would never hit them, but what about timeouts and consequences?
 Everyone knows that children need discipline."

 "Do you even have children?!!!
 Obviously not, or you would know this kind of parenting is impossible, and would raise criminals!"

 rarely mention my own children in my posts, but I'm often asked about them because naturally parents want to know if this kind of parenting works.

 including with timeouts or parent-contrived consequences.
 And yet they're now considerate, responsible, happy, successful young people.
 How do they

 When I asked them, they were puzzled.

-My 20 year old son: "You and Dad were always nice to us.
+My 18 year old son: "You and Dad were always nice to us.
 So why wouldn't we be nice back?"

-My 16 year old daughter: "We LOVE you and Dad.
+My 14 year old daughter: "We LOVE you and Dad.
 Of course we try not to disappoint you."

 Me: "But how did you learn to behave, without punishment?"